Yinshangyi/Movies-FaceID/README.md

 --dataset : path to input directory of faces + images --encodings = path to serialized db of facial encodings

+The facial features are made of 128 dimensions which plotted in 2D gives the following:

 ### Train the model
 Run the following command
 ```bash